top of page

 The short version:

-Antonia Murphy is the author of DIRTY CHICK, published in 2015 by Penguin Random House (USA/Canada) and Text Publishing (Australia/New Zealand.)
+Antonia Murphy is the author of DIRTY CHICK (2015) and MADAM (2024), currently an international television series by the same name.
 She is also the founder of The Bach, a legal, feminist escort agency.
-A San Francisco native, she lives in Auckland, New Zealand with her partner and two children.
+A San Francisco native, she lives in Auckland, New Zealand with her husband and two children.

 The long version: